NIST AI RMF

 Map

 The Map function frames the context in which AI systems operate and identifies potential impacts.
-Thorough context mapping is essential because AI risks depend heavily on the specific use case, deployment environment, and affected stakeholders.
+Thorough context mapping matters because AI risks depend heavily on the specific use case, deployment environment and affected stakeholders.

-• Benefits and costs: Examine potential benefits and costs, including non-monetary impacts on individuals and communities
+- Benefits and costs: Look at potential benefits and costs, including non-monetary impacts on individuals and communities

 Measure

-The Measure function employs quantitative and qualitative methods to analyze, assess, and monitor AI risks and trustworthiness characteristics.
-Measurement approaches should be connected to the deployment context identified in the Map function.
+The Measure function uses quantitative and qualitative methods to analyze, assess and monitor AI risks and trustworthiness characteristics.
+Your measurement approaches should connect to the deployment context you identified in the Map function.

 Manage